You want to declutter and organize your entire home, right?

 All the organizing systems have to be easy for them, or they won’t do it.

-That means we have 1 bin for pens, pencils, and markers.
-1 bin for scissors.
+That means we have one bin for pens, pencils, and markers.
+One bin for scissors.

 There are hooks in their room for coats and backpacks- because they’ll hang things on hooks, but not on hangers.

-When I was able to get the amount reduced and give “homes” to items that were easy for the kids- It was better.
+It was better when I could reduce the amount and give “homes” to items that were easy for the kids.
 Perfect?
-No- but better, easier and they knew what do to when I asked.
+No- but better, easier, and they knew what to do when I asked.
 The system wasn’t too complicated for them.